Mitch McConnell Fast Facts | KRDO

 August 30, 2023 – Appears to freeze for about 30 seconds while speaking with reporters after a speech in Covington, Kentucky.

-February 28, 2024 – McConnell will step down at GOP leader in November, a source tells CNN.
+February 28, 2024 – McConnell will step down as GOP leader in November, a source tells CNN.

 The-CNN-Wire